NBC Insider Exclusive

 This year, though, feels different.
 The team, having undergone a youth movement, is fresh off a SheBelieves Cup title victory in penalty kicks over archrival Canada on April, coming just a month after winning the inaugural CONCACAF W Gold Cup.

-Team USA will enter the Summer Games with both momentum and motivation.
+Team USA enters the Summer Games with both momentum and motivation.

 “We have a little chip on our shoulder, [but] I think we always play like that honestly,” midfielder Rose Lavelle told NBC’s TODAY in April.